Red Garnet Amaranth microgreens are the most vibrant microgreen we grow.

 The Black Dome Method for Amaranth Microgreens

-The alternative method we use to grow some microgreens, mainly mucilaginous seeds, we call the Black Dome Method.
+The alternative method we use to grow some microgreens, mainly mucilaginous seeds, is the Domed Method.

-The Black Dome Method still includes a blackout period; however, no weight is put on top of the seeds.
+The Black Dome Method still includes a blackout period; however, no weight is put on the seeds.